GitMax89/Mysql-Keda/README.md

 If you need to install on edge devices with ARM, keda does not currently support this architecture, but should be integrated starting with version 2.7

-if you want to stay updated on the topic you can follow the following number:
+if you want to stay updated, follow this issue:

 https://github.com/kedacore/keda/issues/779#issuecomment-1063133713